aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

 The transpiler, called Metafor, was integrated with a "with a large knowledge base of Common Sense Knowledge, Concept-Net (Liu and Singh, 2004), derived from Open Mind a corpus of 750,000 natural language statements of Common Sense knowledge contributed by 15,000 Web community volunteers" [np4](./bib.md#np4).

-A very interesting concept discussed in this work is that ambiguity isn't always bad, on the contrary, it can be desirable under certain circumstances: as a means of avoiding difficult design decisions at too early of a stage in a project; and indeed Metafor was designed to automatically refactor the output Python code whenever it received an indication that the representation had to change, for instance, by promoting attributes to sub-classes [np4](./bib.md#np4).
+A very interesting concept discussed in this work is that ambiguity isn't always bad, on the contrary, it can be desirable under certain circumstances: as a means of avoiding difficult design decisions at too early of a stage in a project; and indeed Metafor was designed to automatically refactor the output Python code whenever it received an indication that the underlying representation was no longer adequate to the story being told and had to change, for instance, by automatically promoting attributes to sub-classes [np4](./bib.md#np4).
 This also ties in well with the idea of "successive refinements" mentioned earlier.

 The paper also touched upon the concept of "programmatic semantics", also expanded upon another work [np5](./bib.md#np5) by the same authors; which is the idea that natural language structures imply and can be mapped upon the more traditional programming structures from structuted programming and OOP: "A surprising amount of what we call programmatic semantics can be inferred from linguistic structure" [np4](./bib.md#np4).